mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/CAMP X.md

 Trust Me.
 You naturally inspire trust.
 Use [[Rapport]] instead of [[Deceive]] when attempting to overcome and make someone believe your lies or cover story.

 Extraction Point.
 You always find a way to get your people out.
-When a cell is trapped or captured, gain +2 to [[create advantage]] with Intel or [[Contacts]] to find a way to free them.
+When a cell is trapped or captured, gain +2 to [[Create Advantage]] with Intel or [[Contacts]] to find a way to free them.

 Knockout.
 You're good at fighting with your fists.
 Gain +2 to attack whenever using [[Fight]] in a fistfight or bare-knuckle brawl.